sokoloowski/sokoloowski/README.md

 ### Hi there 👋

 Welcome on my GitHub profile!
-I'm IT specialist and webdev from Nowy Sacz, Poland.
+I'm an IT specialist and webdev from Nowy Sacz, Poland.

 Some info: